MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/how-to-network-setup-migration-service.md

 - Establish network connectivity:

   1. For on-premises sources, set up a site-to-site VPN or set up ExpressRoute to connect your local network to Azure's virtual network.
-  1. For an Azure VM or an Amazon instance or an Google Compute Engine, ensure that virtual network peering, a VPN gateway, or an instance of ExpressRoute is in place for secure connectivity to Azure's virtual network.
+  1. For an Azure VM or an Amazon instance or a Google Compute Engine, ensure that virtual network peering, a VPN gateway, or an instance of ExpressRoute is in place for secure connectivity to Azure's virtual network.

 - Gather VNet details for the migration runtime server: